 Tracy Gilbert Jewellery

-I am immensely proud of my Irish heritage.
+I made a radical life change following a successful career as an actuary.
+Having commissioned a necklace for a family friend, I followed my heart and embarked on a career as a jewellery designer that embodies my free spirit and love of my Irish heritage.
 I was born in Dublin city centre and was educated through the Irish language, so I love speaking Irish.
 I have always been inspired by the rich artistic and mythological history of Ireland.

-Each piece is meticulously made with love for Irish roots, history and folklore.
+Each piece is meticulously crafted in Ireland with love for Irish roots, history and folklore.

 My aim is to intertwine my Irish pride with imagination to create beautiful original jewellery designs that reflect Ireland’s artistic and mythological heritage.